 So, when I ripped the old shower out of the “shower house”, as it was called then, I really liked the way the space opened up.
 In fact, I had thought of making it into a bunkhouse or kind of a tiny home, but I couldn’t finagle a bed in there unless it was standing up.
 I thought guests might complain.
 But WHOA!
 Once I removed the plastic stand-alone shower, there were copious possibilities for my little shack.

 Next, I bought a little portable building in which to put tools, nails, screws and presumably lawnmower and pressure washer, but the two last ones were pushed out by whatever-the-hell-is-taking-up-all-the-space and continue to reside under the deck.

 Once the place was empty, I painted, spruced, cleaned and got Orkin to evict the mice who’d been living there for generations.
 That was in 2016.
 Then!
 Then it struck me that I should put the shower outside.
 It would be easy for me to plumb it into the back side of the building because there’s water there already AND a water heater.
 HA!
 Hot showers in nature.

 I thought I would just build a little platform and put a new plastic stand-alone shower out there.
 It would look kind of ratty being all white, but I had some ideas.
 Well.
-Justin Pistohl who did the siding on the house and shower house talked me into a cedar shower surround.
+Justin Pistohl who did the siding on the house and shower house surprised me with this new cedar shower.
+He texted